Jump to:

 Get Free Consultation

-Dr. Warner, a Johns Hopkins MD/MPH graduate and NIH Hematology/Oncology fellow, brings insider knowledge from serving on medical school admissions committees.
+Dr. Warner, a board-certified internal medicine doctor and NIH Hematology/Oncology fellow, brings insider knowledge from serving on medical school admissions committees, including at John Hopkins.
 With 10+ peer-reviewed publications and extensive pre-medical advising experience, she offers meticulous, structured guidance.
-Dr. Warner is motivated to help candidates navigate medical school and residency admissions.

 Dr. Warner graduated from Johns Hopkins with an MD and MPH in epidemiology/biostatistics before becoming a resident physician at the Johns Hopkins Osler Internal Medicine Training Program.
-Dr. Warner has sat on the Johns Hopkins School of Medicine admissions committee and has years of experience as a pre-medical advisor working with students who have gone on to top medical schools.
-Dr. Warner is currently a Hematology/Oncology fellow at the National Institutes of Health.
+Dr. Warner has sat on the Johns Hopkins School of Medicine admissions committee and has years of experience as a pre-medical advisor working with students who have been accepted to top medical schools such as the UCSF School of Medicine, UVA School of Medicine, and the University of Maryland School of Medicine, among others.

 Her research experiences solidified her interest in oncology and led her to the Johns Hopkins University School of Medicine.
 During medical school, she won multiple scholarships, including the AMWA Carter Global Health Fellowship and the PEO International Scholar Award.
-After her third year of medical school, Dr. Warner stepped away to pursue a fully funded MPH degree at the Johns Hopkins Bloomberg School of Public Health.
-Here, she was able to learn advanced statistical techniques for clinical research.
+After her third year of medical school, Aanika stepped away to pursue a fully funded MPH degree at the Johns Hopkins Bloomberg School of Public Health.
+Here she was able to learn advanced statistical techniques for clinical research.
+She currently serves on the Procedures Working Group Committee at Johns Hopkins to increase procedure training for residents in the Osler Internal Medicine Residency.

-Her passion for counseling stems from her own experiences applying to medical school and residency.
+Dr. Warner's passion for counseling stems from her own experiences applying to medical school.
 She understands the stress and complexity of the process and wishes she had had someone knowledgeable to guide her through it.
 This experience, combined with her love for teaching, drives her commitment to helping future doctors achieve their goals.

 Dr. Warner's approach to counseling is thorough, structured, and efficient.
 She maintains close contact with students during the application process, ensuring they have a partner to lean on during this stressful time.
 Her sessions are productive and tailored to each student's needs, covering a variety of topics.
 After each session, she provides a brief summary email, allowing students to review the discussion and follow up with any additional questions.

 Her greatest strengths as a consultant include her meticulous attention to detail, vast experience working with students, and insider knowledge of how admissions committees operate and review applicants.
 Dr. Warner works quickly while ensuring each student receives dedicated time on their written work to present their best selves.
-A recent success story includes helping a student create an excellent update letter that resulted in their acceptance off the waitlist at UCSF.
+Her recent success stories include helping a student create an excellent update letter that resulted in their acceptance off the waitlist at UCSF.

 Apart from her consulting work, Dr. Warner has continued to explore her interest in oncology and present at the American Society of Clinical Oncology.
 She was recently the keynote speaker at the Undergraduate Biology Research Program at the University of Arizona.